Flag of USA

 A stained glass window in Carentan commemorating the 101st Airborne Division.

-We visited Carentan, a much larger town well to the south of Sainte-Mère-Église toward Saint-Lô.
+We visited Carentan, a much larger town well to the south of Sainte-Mère-Église on the way toward Saint-Lô.
 Carentan was a site of prolonged fighting in the days following the initial landings.

 Carentan was heavily damaged during the fighting.
 Well, actually it was largely destroyed.
 Much of it has been rebuilt since the war so there's not a lot to see of historic Carentan.
 But because it's a bigger town it has a prosperous and interesting market, at least on Mondays.